RPuvvula/breathing-app/README.md

 - **Light & Dark Modes:** Automatically adapts to your system theme, with a manual override.
 - **Safety First:** Includes clear safety warnings and educational content about the practice.
 - **Persistent Settings:** Remembers your preferred session configuration between visits.
-- **No Build Tools Needed:** Runs directly in modern browsers using ES modules and import maps.

 ## 🛠️ Tech Stack